GMT-458-Web-GIS/geogame-aaybukekucuk/README.md

 ## 2. Design of the GeoGame (Answers to Assignment Questions)

-This section directly answers the questions specified in the assignment objectives.

 ### ▪️ How the game will progress?
 (Difficulty & Progression)

 The game's progression is based on a dynamic **Level and Score System**: